WestiferRobin/prism-project/docs/FotfGame/FotfModel.md

             - ViceLegionare: Provides Order as Judge and Executoner with LegionArmada on Admin's Orders
             - Vice Legionare: Admin's Arch Legionare in LegionArmada
             - General Legionare: Vice's Arch Legionare in LegionArmada on Station with <cities, towns, outposts> to be Vice Legionare
-                - Trade Prism Worker Score
+                - Trade PrismBrain Worker Score
-                - Prism Worker Trooper Score
+                - PrismBrain Worker Trooper Score
                 - Decides decisions for Vice and Admin Legionare
             - Admiral Legionare: Vice's Arch Legionare in LegionArmada on City with <towns, outposts, camps> to be Vice Legionare